icons8/lunacy-docs/docs/layerstyles.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/layerstyles-wayoneph.png" height="auto"><source src="/public/layerstyles-wayone.mp4" type="video/mp4"></video>

-**Way 2.** By first defining the properties of an object and then saving them as a style.
+**Way 2.** By first defining the properties of a layer and then saving them as a style.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/layerstyles-waytwoph.png" height="auto"><source src="/public/layerstyles-waytwo.mp4" type="video/mp4"></video>

-### Applying styles to objects
+### Applying styles to layers

-Click the required object and select the style you want to apply to it from the menu in the Inspector.
+Click the required layer and select the style you want to apply to it from the menu in the Inspector.

 ![Applying styles](public/applyingstyles_new1.png)

-Optionally, after selecting the object you can click the required style in the left panel and then click the replacement icon as shown below.
+Optionally, after selecting the layer you can click the required style in the left panel and then click the replacement icon as shown below.

 ![Applying styles.
 Way 2](public/applyingstyles2_new1.png)

-You can also apply a style to multiple selected objects at a time (see the demo below).
+You can also apply a style to multiple selected layer at a time (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/layerstyles-applyph.png" height="auto"><source src="/public/layerstyles-apply.mp4" type="video/mp4"></video>